King-Ob/Ship-Order-Knowledge-Graph/docs/competency_questions.md

 # Ship Competency Question
-# purpose: These question define the functional requirements for our build.
+# Purpose: These question define the functional requirements for our build.

 #  Structural/Classification Questions.
 ### These ensure our skos taxonomy and OWL classes are correctly linked.